WHY A BORDER MILITARIZATION RESOURCE GUIDE?

-Because border militarization kills—as simple as that.
-The combination of Free Trade Agreements (FTAs), a racist culture of fear, and border militarization has created a situation that funnels undocumented workers into the harshest desert terrains.
+Border militarization is the transformation of the border region into a permanent war zone.
+And it kills—as simple as that.
+The combination of Free Trade Agreements (FTAs), a racist culture of fear, and security build-up has created a situation that funnels undocumented workers into the harshest desert terrains.
 The result: more than 6,000 dead since 2000, most from thirst, exposure or dysentery, some shot and killed by the Border Patrol or armed vigilantes.
 All are casualties of US militarism.
 We demanded “Troops Out Now!” in Iraq and Afghanistan–we must demand the same for the borderlands.

 In the Obama and Bush years, many liberals and even activists were willing to compromise on border militarization in order to get some kind of immigration reform.
-Now the hope of comprehensive immigration reform is receding into a distant future and border militarization increases.
-As of April 2017, Immigrations and Customs Enforcement (ICE) is even more heavily funded, and the White House continues to toy with the idea of a Wall.
+In 2017, the hope of comprehensive immigration reform is receding into a more distant future and border militarization increases even further.
+As of 2017, Immigrations and Customs Enforcement (ICE) is even more heavily funded, and the White House has attached any possible legal protection for DACA recipients to the burden of Trump’s promised wall.

-In some ways, all this is nothing new in the borderlands.
+Although the drama has intensified on the national stage, this isn’t new for those of us in the borderlands.
 Here in the desert, we continue to find the bodies.
 We continue to count the dead.
 That is why the Alliance for Global Justice has prepared the Border Militarization Guide.
 We hope it will be help people around the country make sense of whatever comes next – by understanding how border militarization has been taking its toll for many years.
 More than anything else, the goal of this guide is to educate and inspire new activists in the struggle to end the militarization of the borderlands and throughout the country.

 Coalición de Derechos Humanos, the Coalition for Justice in the Maquiladoras, and the Alliance for Global Justice created this multi-section Border Militarization Resource Guide.
 Our first online edition, originally envisioned as a study guide for classrooms and community groups, was posted in 2013.
-AfGJ is currently updating a 2017 edition.
+All the sections were updated in 2017, and we continue to post new chapters as they are completed.

 For a quick glimpse of the reality of the border, check out this video that incorporates footage of AfGJ’s trip to the Arizona – Sonora desert.